akos-sereg/stegano-img/README.md

 stegano-img
 ===========

 This command line application allows you to encode text file into PNG images, with - relatively - minimal loss of quality.
+For each pixel, least significant bits of colour channels (red, green, blue, alpha) are used to store hidden data.
+Using this algorithm, we can store 4 bits of data in every pixel.

 Pre-requisite:
 ```